Chingiz Ildyrym

-Chingiz Ildyrym oglu Sultanov (Çingiz İldırım oğlu Sultanov) (10 July 1890 – 27 July 1937) better known as Chingiz Ildyrym, was an Azerbaijani Bolshevik revolutionary, innovator and the first People's Commissar for Military and Naval Affairs of Azerbaijan after the Sovietization of Azerbaijan.
+Chingiz Ildyrym oglu Sultanov (Çingiz İldırım oğlu Sultanov) (10 July 1890 – 27 July 1941), better known as Chingiz Ildyrym, was an Azerbaijani Bolshevik revolutionary, innovator and the first People's Commissar for Military and Naval Affairs of Azerbaijan after the Sovietization of Azerbaijan.

 Early life

-Ildyrym was born to the family of a landowner in Qubadli settlement of Zangezur uyezd of Elisabethpol Governorate (present day Azerbaijan) on July 10, 1890.
+Ildyrym was born to the Kurdish family of a landowner in Qubadli settlement of Zangezur uyezd of Elisabethpol Governorate (present day Azerbaijan) on 10 July 1890.
 He studied at a local school established by his father, continued his secondary education in Shusha and then Vladikavkaz completing it in 1909.
 He was then admitted to Saint Petersburg Polytechnical University to study mount-mining.
 While a student, he lost his father and had to work around the clock to be able to support himself.
 In 1916, he graduated from the university with a specialty in Metallurgy Engineering and got a job at Ayvaz plant.
-Involved in public protests after Russia's February Revolution, he took a part in the gathering to meet Vladimir Lenin returning from Finland at Saint Peterburg railway station on April 3, 1917.
+Involved in public protests after Russia's February Revolution, he took a part in the gathering to meet Vladimir Lenin returning from Finland at Saint Peterburg railway station on 3 April 1917.
 Impressed by his speech, Ildyrym decided to commit himself to the communist movement.